HorizonTechnologies/Zbot/README.md

 -  Fun, Zbot also helps as a simple stressbuster by sending random jokes and Many other functionalities like the latest news, notifications will be added.

+- Managing student's attendance, Where he can request for a day off in the slack itself, and those going through daily sync-up can be considered as those who attended.

-To-Do List:
+#### To-Do List:

--   Providing admin like privileges to one who handles everything like handling resources, permissions/requests, Communication with all of the students at very ease(This works better than groups(channels), interacting with a student in a DM, not in-group/channel)
+- Providing admin like privileges to one who handles everything like handling resources, permissions/requests, Communication with all of the students at very ease(This works better than groups and channels, interacting with a student in a DM, not in-group/channel)

 - Making bot of multipurpose use such as send latest news, notifications and in sending any messages

--   Managing student's attendance, Where he can request for a day off in the slack itself, and those going through daily sync-up can be considered as those who attended.